fastify/fastify/docs/Reference/ContentTypeParser.md

 as in the example above except that we do not need to specify each content type to delete.
 Just like `removeContentTypeParser`, this API supports encapsulation.
-The API is especially useful if you want to register a [catch-all content type parser](#Catch-All) that should be executed for every content type and the built-in parsers should be ignored as well.
+The API is especially useful if you want to register a [catch-all content type parser](#catch-all) that should be executed for every content type and the built-in parsers should be ignored as well.

 ```js